 Glucose – Glucose is the primary energy source for the body’s cells.
 A steady supply must be available for use, and a relatively stable level of glucose maintained in the blood.
 Insulin transfers extra glucose from the blood to muscle, fat, and liver cells for storage, and the body burns it as needed for energy.

 Calcium – Calcium is one of the most important minerals in the body.
-It is essential for the proper functioning of muscles, nerves, and the heart and required in blood clotting and the formation of bones.
+It is • Of, relating to, or constituting the essence • inherent, of the utmost importance • basic, indispensable, necessary, • being a substance not made by the body in an amount great enough for normal health and growth and requires us to eat it instead….
+More for the proper functioning of muscles, nerves, and the heart and required in blood clotting and the formation of bones.
 Calcium levels are regulated by the parathyroid gland and by Vitamin D.

 Sodium – Sodium is vital to normal body function, including nerve and muscle function.
 It is the most abundant electrolyte outside the cells and is essential to maintaining the osmotic pressure of the extracellular fluid for acid/base balance.

 Potassium – Potassium is necessary for cell metabolism and muscle function, helping to transmit messages between nerves and muscles.
-Abnormal potassium levels can significantly affect the electrical impulses in the heart muscle and lead to painful cramping in skeletal muscles.
+Deviating from the normal, average, or expected; Outside of what is expected or uncharacteristic…. potassium levels can significantly affect the electrical impulses in the heart muscle and lead to painful cramping in skeletal muscles.
 It plays a significant part in transforming glucose into energy and amino acids into proteins.